SD-WAN policy routing

 To ensure failover to a specific link, you must specify the primary and backup gateways.

-Route application traffic based on users.
+Route application traffic based on users and groups.

 - Route application traffic to specific servers or routers.

-How to configure application routing:
+How to configure application-based routing

 - Go to Applications > Application object.
 Create an application object based on your business and user priority.